RobinBobin/react-native-google-drive-api-wrapper/src/README.md

-﻿This wrapper facilitates the use of the [google drive api](https://developers.google.com/drive/v3/reference/).
+This wrapper facilitates the use of the [google drive api](https://developers.google.com/drive/v3/reference/).

 It doesn't provide any authorization mechanism, so another package has to be used.
 I use [@react-native-google-signin/google-signin](https://www.npmjs.com/package/@react-native-google-signin/google-signin) (thanks for the great work, [vonovak](https://www.npmjs.com/~vonovak)!).